mikefarah/yq/pkg/yqlib/doc/operators/assign-update.md

 ```

 ## Update deeply selected results
 Note that the LHS is wrapped in brackets!
-This is to ensure we dont first filter out the yaml and then update the snippet.
+This is to ensure we don't first filter out the yaml and then update the snippet.

 Given a sample.yml file of:
 ```yaml